FAIR Buyer Guidance

 Weak disclosure language is a practical warning sign.
 The engagement should say how conflicts are handled, what relationships exist, and what the appraiser is not doing for the donor or museum.

-• Ask for written disclosure of any prior work, referral arrangement, transaction interest, or future service opportunity connected to the property.
+• Ask for written disclosure of prior work, referral arrangements, transaction interests, or future service opportunities connected to the property.

 • Confirm the appraiser is not simultaneously buying, selling, brokering, placing, fundraising around, or promoting the donated property.